sairakaye/salainDNA/README.md

-# thesis-multicore
-A Pre-alignment Filter for DNA Read Mapping on a Multi-core Environment
+# A Pre-alignment Filter for DNA Read Mapping on a Multi-core Environment